realA10001986/Remote/README.md

 Enter your TCD's network name (usually "TCD-AP") in **_Network name (SSID) of TCD-AP_** and the TCD's AP password (if configured on the TCD) in **_Password for TCD-AP_**.

 >In the unlikely case that multiple TCD's are in range, you can single out your TCD by its BSSID.
-The TCD displays its BSSID on its *WiFi Configuration* page (starting version 3.23).
+The TCD displays its BSSID on its *WiFi Configuration* page.

-If you want to enter Car mode immediately, check **_Enable car mode_**.
-You can also later toggle between Car mode and normal WiFi connection by holding the Calibration button for 6 seconds (until a triple-beep is emitted).
+If you want to enter Car mode immediately after saving your settings, check **_Enable car mode now_**.
+You can also later toggle between Car mode and normal WiFi connection by holding the _Calibration_ button for 6 seconds (until a triple-beep is emitted).

 ##### &#9193; Hostname